zdevilinside/TheExpatTech/content/Tech-Tips/why-i-love-glinet-products/index.md

 tags: ["GL.iNet"]
 description: "GL.iNet's products compared/contrast"
 ---
-## Why I am so favorable with GL.iNet equipment
+## Why I use GL.iNet products for "Digital Nomad VPNs"

 A few years back, a friend of mine had a work-from-home job that required her to work from a specific location.
 Unfortunately for her, a relative had gotten sick and needed her to go live with them for a few weeks while they recovered.
 She asked her boss if she could temporarily work from another state at a site 120 miles away.
 Her boss would not allow her to do so.